qdb-io/qdb-buffer/README.md

         ...
     }

 You can call next() after it returns false to poll for new messages.
+You can also call next(timeoutMs) to block until a message is available ot the timeout expires.

 Read messages by timestamp: